Tightrope Surgery Complications – Husky

 During the third surgery, they did add the Extracapsular repair.
 When we talked with the vet this week he believes the Tightrope & Extracapsular are still intact, but that the isometry of her leg causes a shift that keeps them from holding the knee completely stable.
 It will make the scaring, tightening process slower.
 Her swelling has gone down on this round of antibiotics and steroids, which we’ll decrease over the next week.
 She’s walking on it a little more in this post op week #7 and resting a lot.

-One Response to “Tightrope Surgery Complications – Husky”
+14 thoughts on “Tightrope Surgery Complications – Husky

 We also considered the Tightrope along with other options, but decided to go with extracapsular repair instead.
 Also minimally invasive, quite similar to the Tightrope.